serokell/blog-posts/untyped-lambda-calculus/article.md

 In eager evaluation, arguments are always evaluated before the function call.
 Most programming languages follow this strategy by default.

+Similar to how applicative order strategy is strictly less powerful than normal order strategy, call-by-value is strictly less powerful than call-by-name.

 To sum up, here's a table with the strategies mentioned and their characteristics:

 | Name                   | Outermost- or innermost- redex first? | Strong or weak? |